Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/deploying-a-node-app-to-azure.md

 There we go, we created a Node app hosted on Azure Web Services.

-You can find the full project on my [GitHub](https://github.com/rebelchris/Node-url-shortener)
+You can find the entire project on my [GitHub](https://github.com/rebelchris/Node-url-shortener)

-Next time we will be exploring GitHub Deployments, Custom domains, and Storage options!
+Next time we will explore GitHub Deployments, Custom domains, and Storage options!

 Check out this article to learn more about [serverless containers](https://geshan.com.np/blog/2019/11/why-use-google-cloud-run-5-compelling-reasons/).